objarni/grep-with-marketing/README.md

     - [ ] Compile and link the code in the surgery, it should succeed.

 3. Write a first unit test.
-    - [ ] Add a call to the function under test in `main.cpp`.
+    - [ ] Write a unit test in the surgery that calls the 'grep' function.
 Run it and find the first explosion.
-    - [ ] Replace exploding stubs with read stubs one by one
+    - [ ] Replace exploding stubs with real stubs one by one

 4. Write more unit tests
 5. Refactor the unit to be more testable